This post may contain affiliate links. See my disclosure policy.

 - Beef bouillon.
 I used just enough to intensify the naturally rich, meaty flavor without overpowering it.

 - Spices.
-I added a touch of ground coriander seeds and whole cloves to intensify the warm corning spices.
+I added a touch of ground coriander seeds and whole cloves to intensify the warm spices.

 - Worcestershire.
 Just a few dashes for a rich, savory flavor.